-Growth of the nail occurs by the transformation of superficial cells of the matrix into nail cells.
-In the process, the outer, harder layer is pushed forward over the stratum germinativum.3 Most of the onychogenic activity occurs in the germinal matrix, whilst the sterile matrix migrates with the nail plate as it advances distally but adds little substance to the mass of the nail.
-It has been stated that growth of finger nails is about 1mm per week, the growth rate of toe nails being three to five times slower.
-It is said that growth rate is related to length of digit, being faster on the longer digits.
-Growth is fastest in youth, slowing with advanced age, vascular disease or ill health.
-Growth is affected in a health crisis, and this might be demonstrated by a transverse Beau's Line (growth arrest line) or onychomadesis where the nail plate continues to move distally and is shed when it loses its adhesion to underlying tissues.4
+It has been stated that growth of fingernails is about 1mm per week, the growth rate of toenails being three to five times slower.

+Growth rate is related to length of digit, being faster on the longer digits.
+Growth is fastest in youth, slowing with advanced age, vascular disease, or ill health.
+Growth is affected in a health crisis, and this might be demonstrated by a transverse Beau's Line (growth arrest line), or onychomadesis where the nail plate continues to move distally and is shed when it loses its adhesion to underlying tissues.4

 The germinal matrix cells lie beneath the nail root in an arc dorsal to the distal phalanx and distal to the last interphalangeal joint.
 This arc may be visualised as a 'duct' producing a 'profile' of nail.
-If the duct is blocked, distorted or damaged the profile will be altered in cross-section, thickness or continuity.
-The germinal matrix may be subjected to mechanical trauma and this may result in permanent damage.
+If the duct is blocked, distorted, or damaged the profile will be altered in cross-section, or continuity.
+The germinal matrix may be subjected to mechanical trauma, and this may result in permanent damage.
 Repetitive microtrauma is often sufficient to cause permanent damage.

 The germinal matrix is highly vascular, being supplied by a multiplex of arterial anastomoses.
-Nail production reduces as the blood flow is reduced.
-The structure is also subject to bacterial, fungal and yeast infection.
+Nail production diminishes as the blood flow is reduced.
+The structure is also subject to bacterial, fungal, and yeast infection.
 Recovery from these infections depends largely upon the extent and duration of the infection.
+In the case of the neuroischaemic foot, the sweat and oil glands will no longer be controlled by the autonomic nerves, so the nails will 'accumulate' rather than grow-out, becoming slow-growing, thick, chalky, and friable.